Xinyu-Li-123/globalchina-ghost-theme/README.md

+# Global China theme

+This is the Ghost theme for the website [globalchina.org](globalchina.org).
+It is modifed from the default ghost theme Casper.
+Below is the README for Casper.

 # Casper

 The default theme for [Ghost](http://github.com/tryghost/ghost/).
 This is the latest development version of Casper!
 If you're just looking to download the latest release, head over to the [releases](https://github.com/TryGhost/Casper/releases) page.